efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fsl/index.md

 - higgs
 - minbias

+Details about the default options can be found in the `PythiaPrimaryGeneratorAction` [class](https://gitlab.cern.ch/GeoModelDev/GeoModel/-/blob/master/FullSimLight/src/PythiaPrimaryGeneratorAction.cc).
-Alternatively one can also provide a custom file.
+Alternatively one can also provide a custom Pythia configuration input file.

 ### 3. HepMC3 File

-HepMC3 files containing events can be used in FullSimLight in the both the standard Asciiv3 format (introduced in HepMC3) as well as the old Ascii format (used in HepMC and HepMC2).
+HepMC3 files containing events can be used in FullSimLight in both the standard Asciiv3 format (introduced in HepMC3) as well as the old Ascii format (used in HepMC and HepMC2).

 ### 4. Generator Plugin

 In order to generate events one can also specify a plugin.
-Visit the Plugin Support page for more details.
+Visit the [Plugin Support page](https://geomodel.web.cern.ch/home/fullsimlight/plugin-support/) for more details.

 ## Magnetic Field Tab